 Speakers: Josh Earl, Christine D’Arcy, Stuart Kelly & Kate Polglase

 Josh Earl is an award-winning comedian, TV host, and creator of the hilarious podcast Don’t You Know Who I Am?
 From his home town of Burnie… who exactly is Josh Earl and what does he have to say…

 Christine D’Arcy is an incredible speech pathologist who has been researching DLD in high school students through her work with the South Australian Department of Education.

 Stuart Kelly is a wide-thinking Tasmanian primary school Principal who has been intentionally collaborating with speech pathologists in his schools for several years.

-We will also hear from a parent of a child with DLD – parents know the journey right around the clock, 24/7.
+Kate Polglase is the warm and generous parent of a special child with DLD – parents know the journey right around the clock, 24/7.